lchrzaszcz/colorize/README.md

 1. Make shortcuts for "Pick color" work :P
 2. Some kind of GUI
-3. Instruction for configuring plugin in text-mode
+3. Instruction for configuration of plugin in text-mode